Author Topic: Chrono Origins: The TV Tropes version. (And other oddities.) (Read 8289 times)

 Hotter and Sexier - Going hand-in-hand with the mature themes depicted in Darker and Edgier above.
 Eva is the story's resident Ms. Fanservice while Schala seems to be packing more than is advertised, with both girls having alternate outfits and swimsuits that emphasize their curves.
 The boys are no slouch in the fanservice department either, as Cain is somewhat Tall, Dark, and Handsome, Zhao has some impressive muscles despite his advanced age, and Tristan is straight up Bishounen.
 Even King Zeal is depicted as a Silver Fox.

-Irony - The Enlightened Ones spent their live in the pursuit of mystical fulfillment and Nirvana, and sacrificed their collective morality to try and achieve it once Lavos worship became widespread.
-In the Endgame Path, Cain, who had long since been ostracized by the people and considered lower than an Earthbound, is the only person out of all of them to ever actually attain it.
+Irony - The Enlightened Ones spent their lives in the pursuit of mystical fulfillment and Nirvana, and sacrificed their collective morality to try and achieve it once Lavos worship became widespread.
+In the altered timeline, Cain, who had long since been ostracized by the people and considered lower than an Earthbound, is the only person out of all of them to ever actually attain it.

 Loyalty Mission - Cain privately fears that the allies who end up joining him are Fair-Weather Friends at best, and unfortunately, that view is not without merit; Eva and Tristan join with noticeable hangups against Cain, while Zhao holds sympathies but worries that Cain's actions may bring more trouble than they're worth, and while Eiric personally has Cain's back, his household in general does not.
 These all lead to Cain's inevitable isolation during the Normal Path, and it is only after beginning a New Game+ and completing all other side quests that four new Companion-Specific Sidequests appear, in which all are required to unlock Another Path.

 Multiple Endings - It wouldn't be a Chrono story without them.
-To be more specific, there are three main story endings and eleven bonus endings.
+To be more specific, there are two main story endings and eleven bonus endings.

 Mythology Gag - Some among the fandom dictate that the people of Zeal, especially the royals, dyed their hair.
 Turns out there is one who did just that.
 (It's Cain, who started off blonde but dyed his hair black in mourning for the King's death.)

 Once More, With Clarity - At the start of the game, we see the massacre that is the Benedict Estate Incident, and a younger Cain slaughtering everyone he can find.
 All of this is from Schala's perspective, and is the cause of her 'power is evil' mentality, as well as the cause of her and Cain's strained relationship.
-However, upon witnessing the slaughter of countless Earthbound Ones at Priestess Olivia's hands and Cain's subsequent fury causes her to flash back to the Incident… and learn that she had blocked out the beginning moments when Cain had nearly died saving her from her father's killers.
+However, upon witnessing the slaughter of countless Earthbound Ones at Priestess Olivia's hands and Cain's subsequent fury causes her to remember that the former incident only happened after Cain was wounded trying to protect her.

 One-Winged Angel - Remember Queen Zeal's final form on the Black Omen in Trigger?
 This story reveals it to be a corruption of the Sixth Gate when the wielder is overcome by extreme negative emotion.
 Each consist of a disembodied face/head and cognizant limbs.
-The Queen naturally undergoes said transformation when fighting her for the bonus endings, while in Another Path, (Cain undergoes one during the fight with Olivia and must be subdued afterwards, and Magus gets one of his own as the Final Boss of the route.)
+The Queen naturally undergoes said transformation when fighting her for the bonus endings.
+Lynx naturally has the FATE interface as well.

-Pre-Climax Climax - In the Normal Path, due to the events described in Darkest Hour above, Cain is ready to die in a last stand against the Chancellor and the kingdom.
-Schala, desperate to stop him from throwing his life away recklessly, gives him a reason not to.
-The epilogue all but outright spells out (that Kid is the result of this union).
+Pre-Climax Climax - Due to the events described in Darkest Hour above, Cain is ready to die in a last stand against the Chancellor and the kingdom.
+Schala, desperate to stop him from throwing his life away recklessly, gives him a reason not to by invoking the arranged marriage her father set up for them.
+The brief exchange after their honeymoon and events depicted after the Normal Ending all but outright spell out (that Kid is the result of this union).

 Super Mode - Anyone who has fully mastered the Six Gates of magic theory is capable of incredible power, manifesting in-game as a colored aura tailored to the character's personality.
 (We only see it briefly in a flashback but King Zeal has a multicolored aura, Queen Zeal has a sickly green one with jutted spines not unlike Lavos during her fights in the bonus endings, Schala has a golden aura that occasionally manifests as dove wings befitting her otherwise gentle personality, Sigmund has a deep red aura with phantom swords representing his bloodlust, Cain has a royal blue aura with six phantom arms depicting his righteous fury towards the cruelty and corruption plaguing the kingdom, and finally, Magus has a dark purple aura that he can channel into a phantom red scythe.)